-Argument Description

 request The HTTP request.

 authorizationHeader Whether to find the group from the cache

-Returns true if the user saved password is the same as the parameter password the.
-This method is applicable only in Alphablox Analytics Apache Tomcat configurations (Tomcat; no IIS). where Alphablox Analytics uses basic authentication (i.e. browser challenged authentication).
-This method is called by Alphablox Analytics Tomcat Interceptors when users access the session the first time.
+Returns true if the user saved password is the same as the parameter password.
+This method is applicable only in DB2 Alphablox Apache Tomcat configurations (Tomcat; no IIS). where DB2 Alphablox uses basic authentication (i.e. browser challenged authentication).
+This method is called by DB2 Alphablox Tomcat Interceptors when users access the session the first time.
 The method has two parameters: the request object and the encoded authorization header.
 This header contains user name and password.
 You can use the following method to decode the header:

-'''

 AbstractUserManager.getDecoder().decode(authorizationHeader);

-'''